Bupa Health Insurer Profile

 Budget Hospital -Bupa’s lowest level of hospital cover is designed for healthy singles who are not looking for extensive protection.
-Psychiatric, pregnancy, assisted reproductive, renal dialysis, cataract/eye lens, hip/knee replacement and gastric band services are also included on a restricted basis.
+Rehab and cardiac related services are included.
+Psychiatric, pregnancy, assisted reproductive, renal dialysis, cataract/eye lens, hip/knee replacement and gastric band services are also included on a minimum benefits basis.

 Standard Hospital – Bupa’s medium level of hospital cover is broader than Budget Hospital but still restricts services that are likely to be irrelevant for young and healthy individuals.
-Psychiatric and pregnancy services are included.
-Assisted reproductive, renal dialysis, cataract/eye lens and gastric band services are available on a restricted basis.
+Psychiatric, rehab and pregnancy services are included.
+Assisted reproductive, renal dialysis, cataract/eye lens and gastric band services are available on a minimum benefits basis.

 Family Essentials – This level of cover is designed for families who are looking for cost effective hospital cover in case of accidents.
 Emergency ambulance cover is included but there are some restrictions, such as treatments for which Medicare pays no benefit.